 Some signs that you should look into glaucoma testing include tunnel vision, patchy vision, eye pain, headaches, eye redness, blurred vision, and nausea.
-When experiencing any of these symptoms, visit Peters Eye Clinic in Mt.
-Pleasant, PA.
-Dr. Jerome A. Peters has the experience to examine and treat eyes affected with glaucoma and prevent further damage.
+When experiencing any of these symptoms, visit Peters Eye Clinic in Mount Pleasant, PA.
+Jerome A. Peters, M.D. has the experience to examine and treat eyes affected with glaucoma and prevent further damage.
 Give us a call today at (724) 547-2800 to set up an appointment with our ophthalmologist.

 Ask Dr. Peters About Risk Factors and Prevention for Glaucoma

-Treatments and Remedies for Glaucoma Patients in Mt.
-Pleasant
+Treatments and Remedies for Glaucoma Patients in Mount Pleasant

-Once someone receives a glaucoma diagnosis, there are certain treatment steps the ophthalmologist at Peters Eye Clinic can take.
+Once someone receives a glaucoma diagnosis, there are certain treatment steps our ophthalmologist at Peters Eye Clinic can take.
 One of the more common treatments is an appropriate prescription eye drop, depending on the results of vision testing.
 Another option to reduce eye pressure is oral medicine.
 These can provide effective results, but may also have side effects.
 Some surgeries, including laser therapy, may be options depending on the severity of the disease.
-Some tips to reduce eye pressure include limiting caffeine intake, consuming a healthy diet, and appropriately exercising.
-Dr. Jerome Peters in Mt.
-Pleasant can make a difference for any clients who walk through the door.
-Call with questions about glaucoma today and begin on the path toward better vision.

 Tips to reduce eye pressure include limiting caffeine intake, consuming a healthy diet, and exercising appropriately.
 Visiting Dr. Peters can make a difference for patients who have questions about their vision.
 Call us today to learn more about glaucoma treatment in Mount Pleasant, PA.